suneeta-mall/fable-flow/docs/create/index.md

 ## Why Create with FableFlow?

-Traditional children's publishing requires $10,000-$20,000 and months of coordination.
-FableFlow democratizes multimedia storytelling, eliminating financial and technical barriers so you can focus on what matters: **crafting narratives that spark curiosity and inspire critical thinking**.
+Traditional children's publishing costs thousands and takes months of coordination.
+FableFlow removes the financial and technical barriers so you can focus on **crafting narratives that spark curiosity and critical thinking**.

-**The children who will thrive in an AI-shaped future** aren't those who passively consume content—they're those who actively question, explore, and create.
+Children who thrive in an AI-shaped future are those who question, explore, and create.
 Your stories can help build that foundation.

 ---